What Makes Poly-V Different

 Classical V-belts transmit power through the wedging action of a trapezoidal cross-section — two surfaces, one direction.
 Poly-V belts transmit power through the engagement of multiple ribs within matching pulley grooves — many contact points, distributed load, and a smooth back that can run over pulleys, wrap around idlers, and route through complex serpentine paths that would be impossible for a standard V-belt.

-Quality Poly-V belt ranges use EPDM compound throughout, available in PJ, PK, PL, and PM sections to cover the full application spectrum from office equipment to heavy industrial compressors.
+Quality Poly-V belt ranges use CR/chloroprene compound throughout, available in PJ, PK, PL, and PM sections to cover the full application spectrum from office equipment to heavy industrial compressors.

 PJ, PK, PL, PM: Understanding Rib Pitch